Shaheryar0054/react-group-project/README.md

 In order to run this project you need:

-- Browser
-- git
+- npm install
-- code editor
+- npm start

 ### Setup